openmessaging/openchaos/README.md

     -i, --fault-interval
       Fault injection interval. eg: 30
       Default: 30
-    --fault-nodes
+    -n, --fault-nodes
       The nodes need to be fault injection.
-The nodes are separated by semicolons. eg: n1;n2;n3  Note: this parameter must be used with fixed-xxx faults such as fixed-kill, fixed-partition, fixed-suspend.
+The nodes are separated by semicolons. eg: 'n1;n2;n3'  Note: this parameter must be used with fixed-xxx faults such as fixed-kill, fixed-partition, fixed-suspend.
     -h, --help
       Help message